 “Airivo is already in fixed contracts on electricity and gas that will run for the next 6-10 months,” added Aggarwal.
 “On top of that, our energy consultants have said our electricity costs, if they increase in line with current expectations, could see an increase of over 200%.”

 Are flexible workspace providers shouldering the price increases?

-Laura Beales, co-founder of flexible workspace business Tally Market, said that rising business rates are currently being absorbed by the flexible office space providers as opposed to passing on the cost to customers, “but we don’t expect this to continue in the long term.
+Laura Beales, co-founder of flexible workspace business Tally Workspace, said that rising business rates are currently being absorbed by the flexible office space providers as opposed to passing on the cost to customers, “but we don’t expect this to continue in the long term.
 Now is a good time to be thinking about plans for the next year or two and locking these current prices in.”

 This is also true for Airivo, as they know passing growing energy costs onto their customers during difficult times risks losing business altogether.
 “It’s very difficult to pass the increases on because our tenants have entered into agreements with us and this could be a 12-month contract,” Aggarwal said.

 “With the likely reality of a recession it means that businesses are already struggling.
 If we were to try to pass on increased costs, then our concern is we could have voids.
 And at the moment there aren’t huge numbers of people looking for office space, so it’s the balance that we have to always be mindful of, but we also have businesses to run.”

 Instead, Airivo is working with its clients in terms of how they manage their energy usage.
 For example, there are many times when clients heat their offices with the windows open or don’t switch the air conditioning off at night when they leave.